liangchen527/CausEB/README.md

 # CausEB
-Official implementaion of the pape: "A Causal Inspired Early-Branching Structure \\ for Domain Generalization".
+Official implementation of the IJCV paper: "A Causal Inspired Early-Branching Structure for Domain Generalization".